 - Try it cold.
 Pour the mixture over a tall glass of ice for a tasty iced treat.

-- Use tea you have on hand.
-You may need to experiment with the amount of tea bags you use.
+- Use the tea you have on hand.
+You may need to experiment with the number of tea bags you use.

 - Freeze leftover chai tea (without the cream) in ice cube trays and use it to flavor your milk as needed.